EdoardoSaturno/Recruitment_Ethics/README.md

 - **Citizenship**
 - **Protected Status**

 Groups are combinations of these features (e.g., “male-young-European-non protected”).
+The python notebook named after a specific category represents the training outcomes of the models after that specific category has been debiased.
+The standard traning notebook instead contains the original biased results.
 *For more details, data tables, and discussion, please refer to the full report.*